 Another birthday party invitation idea if you’re internet savvy is to try evites.
 Almost everyone has an email address.
 This way, the invite won’t get lost in the mail and your guests can RSVP instantly, making it easier for you to plan the party.

-Birthday Party Food & Entertainment
+Kids Birthday Party Food Ideas

 Catered food can be overpriced since catering companies have to account for overhead costs.
 Sit down with your child and outline a party menu that’s easy to prepare and consume.
-One of the best birthday party planning tips is to serve easy snacks and finger food such as pigs in a blanket, skewered hot dogs, mini burgers and fruit plates.
+One of the best birthday party planning tips is to serve easy kids snacks and finger food such as pigs in a blanket, skewered hot dogs, mini burgers and fruit plates.
 They are great examples of kid-friendly food that you can make at home.

 Instead of hiring professional entertainers, like magicians and clowns, set-up your own entertainment area.
-Channel your inner party host and facilitate games such as freeze-dance and limbo contests.
+Channel your inner party host and facilitate games such as freeze-dance, and limbo contests.
 Get the other adults in the party to help out by distributing the prizes and party favors.

 Birthday Party Favor Ideas